 Break Down Your Day

 My typical weekday comes in four parts.
 I have about an hour from the time I wake up until my daughter leaves for school and my husband leaves for work.
 Then, there’s two hours until my boys head out the door.
-I then have about 6 hours at home before kids start coming back home.
-The last segment is about 5-6 hours long, from the time my kiddos return from school until everyone goes to bed.
+I then have about 6 hours before kids start coming back home from school.
+The last segment is about 5-6 hours long, from the time my kiddos come home until everyone goes to bed.
 Your day might look different.
 Maybe you work at an office, and those 8+ hours are one chunk of time.
 Maybe you go to the gym every day and that’s a chunk of time.
 Whatever your day looks like, break it down.

 Figure Out What Needs to Be Accomplished in Each Time Slot